vhbattonya42/vhbattonya42.github.io/ja_hobbies.md

 ### Personal Finance

-From the stock market to various investments, I’m all about making smart financial moves and growing my wealth.
+From the stock market to various investments, I’m all about making financial moves and growing my wealth.

 ### Gun Range